Skip to content

 )

-print_element(element, level, indent, out)
+print_element(element, level, indent)

 Format an html document.